pulibrary/bibdata/README.md

 Voyager items, once the migration is finished, will have an ID in Alma equal to `99<voyager_id>3405314`

+### Hitting the Alma API

+The Alma web API has a maximum concurrent hit limit of 25 / second.
+The API limits are documented at https://developers.exlibrisgroup.com/alma/apis/#threshold and Daily use stats can be viewed at https://developers.exlibrisgroup.com/manage/reports/.

 ## Database Configuration

 ```bash